Inside Today’s Food Science Labs and Classrooms

 Industry and Community Collaboration

-Wong: How do you collaborate with Western University and other institutions, whether they be competitor institutions or industry partners?
+HDR: How do you collaborate with Western University and other institutions, whether they be competitor institutions or industry partners?

 Dr. O’Connor: Brescia has a lot of collaborations within the community, within the province, throughout Canada, and even worldwide, which is very exciting.
 We've really benefited from collaborations with many companies and corporations.
 We've had students do internships for food companies here in Ontario, but also places like Ireland and the US.
 All of these opportunities provide valuable experiences for the students.